Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 MUST be sent to the SCHC C/D layer.

-The only uplink frames using the FPortDown port are the fragmentation SCHC control messages of a downlink fragmentation datagram (for example, SCHC ACKs).
+The only uplink frames using the FPortDown port are the fragmentation SCHC control messages of a downlink fragmented datagram (for example, SCHC ACKs).
-Similarly, the only downlink frames using the FPortUp port are the fragmentation SCHC control messages of an uplink fragmentation datagram.
+Similarly, the only downlink frames using the FPortUp port are the fragmentation SCHC control messages of an uplink fragmented datagram.

-An application can have multiple fragmentation datagrams between a device and one or several SCHC gateways.
+An application can have multiple fragmented datagrams between a device and one or several SCHC gateways.
 A set of FPort values is REQUIRED for each SCHC gateway instance the device is required to communicate with.
-The application can use additional uplinks or downlink fragmentation parameters but SHALL implement at least the parameters defined in this document.
+The application can use additional uplinks or downlink fragmented parameters but SHALL implement at least the parameters defined in this document.

 The mechanism for sharing those RuleID values is outside the scope of this document.